Reltroner/reltroner-studio/content/statistics/interstellar-mobility-index.md

 ## 🚀 Interstellar Mobility Index (IMI) — Asthortera

 > _“Mobility is not merely about movement—it is about access, aspiration, and alignment across stars.”_
-> — Interplanetary Transit Accord, Year 1008
+> — Interplanetary Transit Accord, Year 1008 BAC

 ---